 Grabill offers a glimpse of an authentic, living Amish community filled with fascinating shops, rural scenes, picturesque farms, and horse-drawn vehicles.
 Download a Grabill shopping and driving guide to discover the tastes and experiences of this charming community.

 Enjoy the Harlan Days Community Festival, which takes place the first weekend in August and features a parade, food tent, and other Indiana festival favorites.
+The Harlan Cafe is a highlight with comfort food any time of the year.
+The creative arrangements at A Lily's Dewdrop florist make great gifts.
 And, be sure to stop by Harlan Donuts to grab a hot donut, right off the rack!

-In early August, don’t miss Huntertown Heritage Days Festival, where you can catch a parade, see a talent show, and eat great food from local food vendors.
+Let the road take you on an adventure in Northern Allen County and make a stop in Huntertown for a treat at the Chocolate Thimble, pick up a bite to eat at Ninehouse, or browse around some cozy shops like The Local.
+In early August, don’t miss the Huntertown Heritage Days Festival, where you can catch a parade, see a talent show, and eat great food from local food vendors.

 Hop on over to New Haven, by taking the Rivergreenway trail east just past Kreager Park!
 Grab a bite to eat and then enjoy the classic New Haven Canal Days (pictured above) in early June.
 And, if you’re looking to beat the summer heat, make a stop at Jury Pool for a dip, splash, or a slide into their impressive pool.